*This is the promised follow up to our last article about planning and planting a medicinal herb garden.*

-- Not necessarily to grow but to have – Goldenseal, Ginger (have to be grown indoors in Utah if you want to try it), Nettle (can grow it, just have to learn to handle it), Reishi and/or Shitaake mushroom (can be grown indoors but must learn the process), Usnea lichen, Kelp and/or Bladderwrack.
+- Not necessarily to grow but to have – Goldenseal, Ginger (have to be grown indoors if you want to try it), Nettle (can grow it in most places, just have to learn to handle it), Reishi and/or Shitaake mushroom (can be grown indoors, but you must learn the process), Usnea lichen, Kelp and/or Bladderwrack.

 Resources for more Information on Medicinal Herbs:

 - The ABC Herbal, by Steven Horne – a short, sweet family herbal

 - Herbal Recipes for Vibrant Health, by Rosemary Gladstar – this one lives in my kitchen

 - Medicinal Herbs: A Beginner’s Guide, by Rosemary Gladstar – a little simpler than the above and more growing info but I honestly recommend both.

 - The Herbal Medicine Makers Handbook, by James Green – This is a great one in general but it also has growth tables in the back for planning your own garden.
 Here’s our review of this book.